jimwins/titi/docs/connections.rst

 Multiple Connections
 ====================

-Titi now works with multiple conections.
+Titi can work with multiple conections.
 Most of the static functions work with an optional connection name as an extra parameter.
 For the ``ORM::configure`` method, this means that when passing connection strings for a new connection, the second parameter, which is typically